IWU-CS253/project-tree/docs/README.md

 Some code in this app was adapted from other resources.

-In app.py, functionality was added to our app with adapted Flaskr Code, specifically code for adding/showing entries, initalizing the envrionment/database, and creating our database tables;
+In app.py, functionality was added to our app with adapted Flaskr Code, specifically code for adding/showing entries, initializing the environment/database, and creating our database tables;
 if you'd like to see Flaskr's license for more details look under docs in the file LICENSE-Flaskr.